uva-responsibleai/fall-24/privacy/apr-1.md

 In practice, given a dataset with $`n`$ records, it is common to set $`\delta<\frac{1}{n}`$.
 This relaxed definition of differential privacy (DP) comes with its own canonical mechanism, the Gaussian mechanism, much like the Laplace mechanism for $`\varepsilon`$-DP.
 In addition, as with $`\varepsilon`$-DP, it also comes with the very convenient guarantees of sequential composition, parallel composition, post-processing invariance, and group privacy.

 However, it does raise some questions.
 For instance, the failure probability $`\delta`$, as used in the definition of ($`\varepsilon,\delta`$)-DP seems to suggest that a privacy catastrophe of arbitrary proportions (not ruling out the entire dataset being leaked!) can occur with that probability.
 However, the means by which ($`\varepsilon,\delta`$)-DP is enforced in practice (thankfully) do not lead to such catastrophic outcomes.
 This has led to further reformulations of DP that are outside of the scope of this discussion.
 In addition, researchers have derived tighter composition bounds for ($`\varepsilon,\delta`$)-DP.
-The following discussion shall touch upon the technical/theoretical aspects of approximate DP, discuss how it can be used in practice, and some interesting results on the same.
+The following discussion shall touch upon the technical/theoretical aspects of approximate DP, showing how it can be used in practice, and some interesting results.
 In addition, some interesting mechanisms and algorithms for different tasks like picking the best object out of a collection and applications to mechanism design will be discussed.

 # Methods